younata/personal_knowledge/src/programming/ios/imagecapturecore.md

 You can directly send PTP events using [`ICCameraDevice.requestSendPTPCommand(_:outData:completion:)`](https://developer.apple.com/documentation/imagecapturecore/iccameradevice/3393298-requestsendptpcommand).
 Constructing these events is a pain as there is very little documentation on how to do this.
 I mostly figured this out by referencing various open source usages of ImageCaptureCore (still less effort to re-implement them than it is to port them to iOS's ImageCaptureCore).

 - Integer values are in [little-endian](https://en.wikipedia.org/wiki/Endianness) format.
 Meaning that the least significant byte is first (e.g. 0x1234 is stored as 0x34, 0x12)

+### Permissions

+As of iOS 13.4 Beta 2, in order to make PTP requests, you need to specify a value for `NSCameraUsageDescription` in your app's info.plist.